tabiya-tech/taxonomy-model-application/backend/Import_Export_CSV_format.md

 - [`UUIDHISTORY`](#uuid-history): A list of [UUIDs](#uuid-history).
 - `OCCUPATIONGROUPCODE`:The Occupation group that the occupation belongs to.
 - `CODE`: An occupation code assigned to the occupation.
+  - For ESCO occupations, the code will be the parent code, followed by a `.` and any number of digits.
+Eg: `XXXX.1234`
+  - For local occupations, the code will be the parent code, followed by an `_` and any number of digits. `XXXX_1234`
 - `PREFERREDLABEL`: The preferred label of the occupation.
 - `ALTLABELS`: A [list](#lists) of alternative labels for the occupation.
   - Maximum length per label: `256` characters.